 CPUs and GPUs have their own ISA models (over fixed hardware architectures).
 These models are supported by the corresponding compiler toolsets that make them easy to program and debug.
 However, considering the FPGA as a core makes the application development a real challenge, as traditionally FPGAs have their own design flow.
 This flow requires designing computing architectures and microarchitectures.
 Therefore, it needs a great knowledge of low-level hardware design techniques which makes the development flow complicated.

-In future blogs, I will explain how to create a platform and use that to implement efficient accelerators using Ultra96v2 heterogeneous FPGA-based embedded system.
+In future blogs, I will explain how to create a platform and use that to implement efficient accelerators using Ultra96v2 heterogeneous FPGA-based embedded systems.

 Vincentelli, Alberto & Martin, Grant.
 (2001).
 Platform-Based Design and Software Design Methodology for Embedded Systems.
 IEEE Design & Test of Computers.
 18. 23-33.